 After submitting your complaint, you will be sent a letter or email confirming that your query has been received and is being reviewed.

 Depending on the nature of your concern, enquiries will be made with the record company, the retailer, or both.
-You may also be contacted by ARIA or AMRA asking for further information about your complaint.
+You may also be contacted by ARIA asking for further information about your complaint.

 Within 4 weeks of your initial contact, you will be advised in writing of the outcome of our investigation, including details of any follow-up action taken by a retailer or record company, if appropriate.
 This 4-week time frame will only be exceeded where it has been impossible to locate the relevant product or where the complainant is not able to respond in a timely fashion to a request for further information.